St Michael's Church, Bray

 St Michael's Church, Bray, is a Grade II* listed parish church in the Church of England in Bray, Berkshire.

 History

 The church dates from 1293, supposedly to replace a Saxon church at Water Oakley.

 It was partly rebuilt ca. 1500 and extensively restored 1857–82 by Thomas Henry Wyatt.

 It has a number of sculptures which may have come from the earlier church, including a damaged Sheela na Gig.

-The ecclesiastical parish shares the wide parish boundaries so is named Bray St Michael with Braywoodside.
+The ecclesiastical parish shares the wider parish boundaries so is named Bray St Michael with Braywoodside.

+In 1938, the royal funeral of George Mountbatten, 2nd Marquess of Milford Haven, was held at St Michael's, after which the marquess was buried in Bray Cemetery.